Hairúya language

 Hairúya is an extinct Witotoan language that was spoken on the Tamboryaco River, a tributary of the Putumayo River, in southeastern Colombia.
+Kaufman suspected it to be included in Ocaina.

 Word list

 A word list of Hairúya was collected by Czech explorer Enrique Stanko Vráz from Hairúya speakers in São Paulo de Olivença.
 Vráz's list was subsequently published in Loukotka (1949):